polkadot-js/docs/docs/substrate/storage.md

 ### events(): `Vec<EventRecord>`
 - **interface**: `api.query.system.events`
 - **summary**:    Events deposited for the current block.

+   NOTE: This storage item is explicitly unbounded since it is never intended to be read  from within the runtime.

 ### eventTopics(`Hash`): `Vec<(BlockNumber,EventIndex)>`
 - **interface**: `api.query.system.eventTopics`